Mical155/U15A2/README/README.md

 | Height  | 80px  | 125px  | 1150px  | 600px  | Web page height |
 | Color  | #000000 | #FFFFFF  | #FFFFFF | Default colors  | #FFD6D6 |

 I have decided to have this as my main design for the Hot Beans home page for a number of reasons.
-Firstly, this design achieves two of the clients requirements and that is showcasing a clear company overview as it contains a decently large section on introducing the company to users, plus it contains a video link that will direct users to web development courses which achieves in having social media integration.
+Firstly, this design achieves two of the clients requirements and that is showcasing a clear company overview as it contains a decently large section on introducing the company to users, plus it contains a video link that will direct users to web development courses which achieves in having web development video links.
 Secondly, I believe the nav bar achieves the requirement of having simple navigation since the names of web pages are specific and there isn't too many options to make it complex.
 Finally, the overall layout and the color scheme is neat and achieves in making the website visually organized and professional.

 ### Our staff page